 China’s February auto sales

-China’s (MCHI) car sales in the first two months of 2017 should be viewed together, since sales are traditionally distorted by the effect of the Lunar New Year holiday, which varies between January and February.
+China’s (MCHI) car sales in the first two months of 2016 should be viewed together, as sales are traditionally distorted by the effect of the Lunar New Year holiday, which was celebrated in February this year.

-Higher auto sales translate to higher oil demand, whereas lower auto sales are often negative for oil consumption, imports, and shipments.
-Lower oil consumption hurts tanker companies such as Frontline (FRO), Teekay Tankers (TNK), Tsakos Energy Navigation (TNP), Nordic American Tankers (NAT), DHT Holdings (DHT), Gener8 Maritime (GNRT), Navios Maritime Midstream Partners (NAP), and Euronav (EURN).
+On the other hand, low growth in car sales is often negative for oil consumption, imports, and shipments, which hurts tanker companies such as Frontline (FRO), Teekay Tankers (TNK), Tsakos Energy Navigation (TNP), Nordic American Tankers (NAT), DHT Holdings (DHT), Gener8 Maritime (GNRT), Navios Maritime Midstream Partners (NAP), and Euronav (EURN).

 Visit our Crude Tanker page for more key developments in the industry.